2nd December at 8:00am.

 If a job requires two engineers, they’ll only come together for tasks that need two pairs of hands and wear personal protective equipment (PPE) when they are not able to keep two metres apart.

-If anyone in your home is shielding, our engineers will take extra precautions, including wearing goggles and a respirator mask.
-If you’ve told us that anyone in the property has Covid-19 symptoms, they will also wear a cover-all suit.
+If anyone in your home is vulnerable or shielding, our engineers will take extra precautions, including wearing goggles and a respirator mask.
+If you’ve told us that anyone in the property has tested positive for Covid-19 OR has symptoms of Covid-19, they will also wear a cover-all suit.

 In line with official advice, our engineers aren’t wearing face coverings or respirator masks as standard in other cases.